About Us Staff Profiles Dr. Neil Hutchinson

 Biography

-Dr Neil Hutchinson coordinates the Bachelor of Business and Environmental Science degree program at the Singapore campus of James Cook University (JCU) and conducts research examining the ecology of coastal marine communities.
-During his career he has worked at a wide range of institutions including universities, government research laboratories and NGO’s, providing research and information to a variety of stakeholders.
+Neil coordinates the Bachelor of Business and Environmental Science degree program at the Singapore campus of James Cook University (JCU) and conducts research examining the ecology of coastal marine communities.

 He believes that hands-on experience is vital for students to develop a well-rounded understanding of environmental science.